cilium/cilium/Documentation/envoy/extensions.rst

 Envoy Go Extensions
 *******************

+.. note:: This feature is currently in beta phase.

 This is a guide for developers who are interested in writing a Go extension to the Envoy proxy as part of Cilium.